 My favorite part of working in the renewable field is knowing that I am doing my part in helping reduce greenhouse gases.

-Why did you decide to go back to Ecotech Institute and pursue a second degree?
+Why did you decide to go back to Ecotech Institute?

-I knew I wanted to further my career in the high voltage field, so I decided to return to Ecotech Institute and enroll in the Electrical Engineering Technology program.
+I knew I wanted to further my career in the high voltage field, so I decided to return to Ecotech Institute.
 My employer was supportive of me continuing my education, and offered tuition reimbursement.

 Why did you want to work on the high voltage side of the wind farm?
 How is that different than being a wind technician?